All planning checklists

 Purchase Edinburgh Festival Tickets (If Applicable)

-If visiting during August, book desired Fringe, Tattoo, or International Festival shows well in advance as they sell out rapidly.
+If you are visiting in August, book Fringe, Tattoo or International Festival shows now - the good ones sell out fast.

-Use edfringe.com or the Royal Edinburgh Military Tattoo's official site for tickets.
+Use edfringe.com for Fringe shows and the Royal Edinburgh Military Tattoo site for Tattoo tickets.

 Easy·Medium impact